- Category: Who we are

 Other major collaborators include Dr Antti Vannas, an outstanding researcher and surgeon, who opened up the world of ophthalmology research for Brien and Professor Debbie Sweeney, enabling them to realise the potential for improved vision correction that could result from understanding the cornea and its response to surgery.

-Nag Rao, founder of the LV Prasad Eye Institute (LVPEI) in India, has been a long-term partner in both vision correction research and efforts to address avoidable blindness and vision impairment worldwide.
+Nag Rao, founder of the LV Prasad Eye Institute in India, has been a long-term partner in both vision correction research and efforts to address avoidable blindness and vision impairment worldwide.
 He has also been an important figure in the development and successes of organisations such as the Brien Holden Vision Institute.
-Cooperation between ophthalmology and optometry through partnerships with Antti Vannas, Nag Rao, Hugh Taylor and later, Serge Resnikoff was an enlightening and empowering experience for Brien.
+Cooperation between ophthalmology and optometry through partnerships with Antti Vannas, Nag Rao, Hugh Taylor and, later, Serge Resnikoff, was an enlightening and empowering experience for Brien.

 Brien Holden’s contributions to the L V Prasad Eye Institute were acknowledged by LVPEI when it named its centre investigating the causes and treatments of eye conditions, the Professor Brien Holden Research Centre.

-Over the course of his career, Brien Holden has received over 30 national and international awards from organisations around the world for his contributions to research, eye care and health, including six honorary doctorates from the U.S., U.K., South Africa and Canada.
-He has delivered more than 90 Keynote Addresses, authored more than 220 refereed papers, 26 book chapters and 380 refereed abstracts.
+Over the course of his career, Brien Holden received over 30 national and international awards from organisations around the world for his contributions to research, eye care and health, including seven honorary doctorates from the U.S., U.K., South Africa and Canada.
+He delivered more than 90 Keynote Addresses, authored more than 220 refereed papers, 26 book chapters and 380 refereed abstracts.

-Brien has been a member of government licensing, advisory and registration bodies, several boards of management and acted in an editorial capacity and as referee on a range of international academic journals.
+Brien served as a member of government licensing, advisory and registration bodies, several boards of management and acted in an editorial capacity and as referee on a range of international academic journals.